neofodere/vdream/compatibility/README.md

 ## 🖥️ V.Smile TV New Generation
 ***V.Dream does not support this system.***

 **The images shown in this README are for informational purposes only.
-They depict VTech®-owned consoles and originate from the VTech Wiki on Fandom (vtech.fandom.com).**
+They depict VTech®-owned consoles and games and originate from the VTech Wiki on Fandom (vtech.fandom.com).**

 **© 2026 FODSOFT™.
 Néo Foderé de Frutos.
 All rights reserved.**
 <!-- FODSOFT(TM).
 Neo Fodere de Frutos.
 All rights reserved. -->